zerok090/abn-amro/README.md

 ## Getting Started

+(To run this project you need Node to be installed on your device!)

 First, run npm install in root directory to make sure we have all dependencies

-Then to the development server: npm run dev
+Then to run the development server: npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Content

 This is PWA for searching dishes.
 The homepage consists of a randomly picked dish.
 Throughout the whole application one can use the searchbar to search for any dish.
-When doing so the application routes to a result page where all found dishes are presented.
-Clicking on the details button for a dish one is routed to the dish detail page.
+When doing so the application routes to a result page where all found dishes is presented.
+Clicking on the details button for a dish, one is routed to the dish detail page.

 ## Folder structure